-- a) Directly enter the diameter and species group you have measured into the appropriate category ("Residual" tree category or "Non-Residual" tree category) or - b) Record (on any paper form of your choice) the diameter and species group of each measured tree, again making sure to note whether the tree is a Residual or Non-Residual and then input your data into the "QMD Calculator" computer application (to be provided).
+- a) Directly enter the diameter and species group you have measured into the appropriate category ("Residual" tree category or "Non-Residual" tree category) or - b) Record (on any paper form of your choice) the diameter and species group of each measured tree, again making sure to note whether the tree is a Residual or Non-Residual and then input your data into the "QMD Calculator" computer application (Forest Practices Forms and Instructions | WA DNR).

 "Dominant species group": Dominant species group is determined by majority stem count of trees greater than or equal to 6 inches dbh.
 There are three choices for a dominant species group: Douglas fir; red alder; and western hemlock.
-If Douglas fir is the majority species choose Douglas Fir as the dominant species group.
+If Douglas fir is the majority species choose Douglas fir as the dominant species group.
 If western hemlock or other conifer is the majority species, choose western hemlock as the dominant species group.
 If red alder or other hardwood is the majority species, choose red alder as the dominant species group.

 The QMD Calculator will provide the calculated QMD for the Non-Residual trees within your managed buffer zone stand, as well as the estimated number of Residual trees within your managed buffer zone, based on your sample cruise.
-It will also provide the "Dominant species group", Douglas-fir, western hemlock or red alder.
+It will also provide the "Dominant species group", Douglas-fir/red alder or western hemlock.

-Use the identified "Dominant species group" category to determine which Modified Curtis Relative Density Calculator" table (Tables 15.3 or 15.4) you should use (Douglas-fir/red alder or western hemlock).
+Use the identified "Dominant species group" category to determine which Modified Curtis Relative Density Calculator" table (Tables 15.4 or 15.5) you should use (Douglas-fir/red alder or western hemlock).
 Using the appropriate species table and the calculated non-Residual QMD for your managed buffer zone, find the stand QMD in the table and determine the calculated number of conifers "Leave Trees/Acre (Minimum)" to retain after partial harvest.

-Use this calculated minimum number of leave trees per acre (Leave Trees/Acre (Minimum)) to determine the actual trees you must retain within your managed buffer zone.
+Use this calculated minimum number of residual trees (Leave Trees/Acre (Minimum)) to determine the actual trees you must retain within your managed buffer zone.

-If there are no residual conifer trees within your managed buffer zone, merely use this calculated minimum number of leave trees per acre for your field layout of leave trees within your managed buffer zone, using the appropriate "Average Tree Spacing (Feet)" figure from the table as a guide.
+If there are no residual conifer trees within your managed buffer zone, merely use this calculated minimum number of residual trees for your field layout of leave trees within your managed buffer zone, using the appropriate "Average Tree Spacing (Feet)" figure from the table as a guide.

-If you have any residual conifer trees within your managed buffer zone, all such residual conifer trees within your managed buffer zone must be identified for leave.
-Once these residual conifer trees have been identified for leave, the remaining minimum number of leave trees per acre to leave within the managed buffer zone should be calculated and then those remaining leave trees must be identified for leave during field layout.
+If you have any residual conifer trees within your managed buffer zone, all such residual conifer trees within your managed buffer zone must be retained as leave trees.
+Once these residual conifer trees have been identified for leave, the remaining minimum number of residual trees to retain within the managed buffer zone should be calculated and then those remaining leave trees must be identified for leave during field layout.
 Strive to maintain pre-harvest levels of species diversity.

-See the Additional Preparation and Harvest Requirements section below for making leave trees on site.
+See the Additional Preparation and Harvest Requirements section below for marking leave trees on site.

-Table 15.3 Modified Curtis Relative Density (RD) Calculator for Douglas-fir / red alder (RD 35)
+Table 15.4 Modified Curtis Relative Density (RD) Calculator for Douglas-fir / red alder (R D 35)

 QMD Leave Trees/Acre Average Tree Spacing

 Quadratic Mean Diameter (Minimum) (Feet)

 (Inches)

 30 39 38

 29 41 37

 28 43 36

 27 46 35

 26 48 34

 25 51 33

 24 55 32

 23 58 31

 22 62 30

 21 67 29

 20 72 28

 19 77 27

 18 84 26

-92 25
+17 92 25

 16 100 24

 15 110 22

 14 123 21

 13 137 20

 12 154 19

 11 176 18

 10 203 17

 9 238 15

 8 284 14